je-nunez/apache_drill/README.md

 # Apache Drill's HTTP interface

 Instead of using the command-line oriented Drill Shell, you may use its HTTP interface, which is very easy and intuitive.
-It listens by default at port tcp/8047, and gives direct access to different functionality.
-For example, to submit SQl-like queries, go to (supposing it is running locally):
+It listens by default at port tcp/8047.
+For example, to submit SQL-like queries, go to (supposing it is running locally):

         http://localhost:8047/query